maybeflexa/Wraith-Lib/Documentation.md

 ## Dialogs

-Shows a modal prompt with custom action buttons.
+A prompt with custom buttons.

 ```lua
 Wraith:Dialog({